telgin/Imagine/README.md

 ### Psuedo-Security Disclaimer/Warning:
 While the security within this program should be good enough to keep your friends out of your archives, I have not hired security specialists to look at this software and as such I make no claims or promises about how secure it is.
 This was just a casual fun project for me.
 Could I break the security?
 No. Could a team of security researchers break it?
 Possibly.
 I don't know how they would, but that doesn't mean anything. **If you want your files to be cryptographically secure, encrypt them before adding them to archives with this software!** The primary usefulness of this software should come from the ability to hide files, not to secure them outright.

-### Planned Features (in rough order of priority) (also open to suggestions)
-* Bulk extraction from files using GUI (currently only supported in cli)
-* Right click menus (e.g. right click file from os, select extract, select create archive)
-* Open archive given a url
-* Open archive from a screenshot
-* Lossy output format support (jpeg?)
-* Alternative media output (videos, music?)

 ### Documentation
 Before everyone yells at me because "obfuscation is not a superior paradigm to encryption", don't worry, I agree.
 BUT... obfuscation can be really cool and there's nothing stopping anyone from using it in conjunction with encryption, so there!

 #### Algorithms:
-Currently I have three algorithms, with plans to add more.
+Currently I have three algorithms.
 My expectation is that "Image Overlay" will be the most useful to everyone, but I've included the others because why not?

 ##### Image Overlay